mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "Internet function" is used broadly in this document.
 Most directly, it might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

-However, because people's experience is not limited to standards-defined protocols, this document also considers centralization in applications built on top of standard protocols -- for example, social networking, file sharing, financial services, and news dissemination.
+Because people's experience is not limited to standards-defined protocols, this document also considers centralization in applications built on top of standard protocols -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise, the networking equipment, hardware, operating systems, and software that act as enabling technologies can also impact centralization.
 The supply of Internet connectivity to end users in a particular area or situation can likewise exhibit centralization, as can the supply of transit between networks (so called "Tier 1" networks).

 Centralization is not a binary condition: a function might be vulnerable to it to various degrees.
 For example, a function that effectively uses federation ({{federation}}) to enable easy switching between instances might have still have risk of centralization, but not as great as one that had a single, proprietary provider.
 Some functions' centralization risk is mitigated so effectively that they are not commonly perceived as being centralized at all.